Around 4,600 mothers choose to have their baby in our maternity units every year and are supported by our team of experienced midwives and doctors.

 • There may be a need for you to transfer to our consultant-led maternity unit at Sunderland Royal Hospital in an ambulance.
 If this is necessary your midwife will come with you

-• You will not be able to have an epidural in our midwifery-led birthing centre and other pain relief options will be limited
+• You will not be able to have an epidural in our midwifery-led birthing centre.

 Our Delivery Suite has 23 LDRP (labour, delivery, recovery and postnatal) en-suite rooms.
 This is where you will come when you are ready to have your baby and stay until you are ready to take your little one home.
 We also have a birthing pool room should you wish to have a water birth.